JetBrains/kotlin/INTEROP.md

 </div>

-where the `voidPtr` is `COpaquePointer` and can be passed to the C function.
+where the `voidPtr` is a `COpaquePointer` and can be passed to the C function.

 To unwrap the reference: